rosmitg/stk-portfolio-assistant/README.md

+#Currently not avail(considering GCP costing and all) if you liked the concept lmk
 # STK Portfolio Assistant

 An AI portfolio assistant that pairs a conversational agent with a proactive daily brief.
 Ask questions about your holdings and get answers backed by live data — or open the Brief tab each morning for a portfolio rundown generated overnight by [Watchman](https://github.com/rosmitg/watchman).